 The Celt Irish Pub owner’s decision, especially, is an unusual one.
-Collin County’s May 1 unofficial election results showed that he received 32% of the vote.
-One of his opponents, Justin Beller, received 41%.
+Collin County’s May 1 unofficial election results showed that he received 32% of the vote, while his opponent, Justin Beller, received 41%.
 Since none of the candidates received over 50% of the vote, Penn and Beller would’ve gone head to head in a runoff election on June 5.

 “Life is too short to have to endure something like this — at least for Stan,” Penn said.
 “It made me miserable and ill to see all the ugliness and hate on social media when I know most of these folks.”

 Some might think Penn is making the wrong move for withdrawing since he had a shot at winning the seat in the runoff.
-Penn said his decision to withdraw wasn’t easy.
-But he became so sick of the attacks that he said the thought of being on city council “made me ill.”
+And Penn said his decision to withdraw wasn’t easy, but he became so sick of the attacks that he said the thought of being on city council “made me ill.”

 “[It was the] hardest decision I’ve ever made,” Penn said.
 “But I finally got to the point to where the last thing in the world that I want to do right now in my life is to serve on city council because then you would be dealing with this every day for four years.”